bazaarvoice/emodb/docs/_posts/2016-08-31-securityadmin.md

 ```

 The following example demonstrates using a "revoke" parameter to remove a previously granted permission.
 Note that the
-permission must match exactly, no wildcards or conditionals are evaluated when permitting or revoking permissions:
+permission must match exactly; no wildcards or conditionals are evaluated when permitting or revoking permissions:

 ```
 $ curl -XPOST 'localhost:8081/tasks/role?action=update&APIKey=pebbles&role=ermacs&revoke=sor|*|if(and({..,"team":"ermacs"},intrinsic("~placement","ugc_global:ugc")))'